 The Law is the latest in a series of steps by Cayman to meet its 2017 commitment as an Inclusive Framework member under the OECD's global Base Erosion and Profit Shifting (BEPS) initiative, and corresponding EU requirements encompassing no or nominal tax jurisdictions.
 Other international financial centres such as the British Virgin Islands, Guernsey, Jersey, the Isle of Man and Bermuda have implemented similar legislation.

 This briefing summarises the main elements of the Law.
+In addition, please see our briefing here for recent updates in respect of the Law.
 More detailed guidance for particular categories of entity and activity, together with commentary on corresponding laws in the British Virgin Islands, Guernsey and Jersey is available on ogier.com or from your usual Ogier contact.

 1. The Law defines which Cayman entities are in-scope (Relevant Entities).
 Relevant Entities must make an annual report as to whether or not they are carrying on one or more of a defined list of activities (Relevant Activities).
 If they are, they must satisfy an economic substance test in Cayman in respect of such Relevant Activities.
 Cayman's Tax Information Authority is responsible for determining if a Relevant Entity satisfies the economic substance test.